Welcome to the Land of Eternal Spring: Guatemala City Airport

 Traveling to a new place is one of the most exciting things!
 There’s nothing quite like exploring new lands, experiencing new cultures, tasting new cuisines, and encountering another way of life.
 We’re all about travel at Naturally Smart Travel, especially sustainable travel!

-We want to make sure that your arrival to Guatemala goes as smoothly as possible, so we created this post to help.
+We want to make sure that your arrival in Guatemala goes as smoothly as possible, so we created this post to help.
 Discover important information and insider tips to ensure a smooth airport experience.
-Keep reading to learn about what to expect when landing in the Land of the Eternal Spring!
+Keep reading to learn about what to expect when landing in the Land of the Eternal Spring at the Guatemala City Airport!

 Pre-Travel Tips for Guatemala